Parallel-in-Time/cfno/docs/README.md

 ## Generated

-- [fno.svg](./fno.svg) : mathematical representation of a 1D FNO with one Fourier layer
+- [fno.svg](./fno.svg) : graphical representation of a 1D FNO with one Fourier layer
-- [fno2d.svg](./fno2d.svg) : mathematical representation of a 2D FNO with one Fourier layer
+- [fno2d.svg](./fno2d.svg) : graphical representation of a 2D FNO with one Fourier layer
+- [cfno2d.svg](./cfno2d.svg): graphical representation of a 2D Chebyshev-Fourier Neural Operator (CFNO) with one Fourier layer

 ## Useful links